I’m a mom/wife/sister/friend/aunt/daughter/niece/granddaughter whose life has been turned upside down.

 I enjoy talking about my son.
 Sometimes it’s easier than others…sometimes I laugh and smile, other times I cry and can’t speak.
 I never want to shy away from sharing what my husband, Bear, and I are going through which is why I wanted to start this blog.
 It may be a nice venting session!

-So, you may laugh, you may cry, you may yawn.
+While reading this blog about my life as a mom split between two worlds, you may laugh, you may cry, you may yawn.
 But as long as you have some sort of feeling, I’ll be grateful.